Your Reliable Fabric Manufacturer Since 2007!

 Regenerative Organic5,000–7,000−40–60%

-• A mill buying 1,000 tons of organic cotton can save 3–5 billion liters of water annually.
+A mill sourcing 1000 tons of organic cotton could save 3–5 billion liters of water annually compared to conventional cotton.

 Recycled Fibers & Blend Ratios